updated February 2017

-The energy sector is responsible for 10% of global water withdrawals, largely for cooling in thermal and nuclear power generation, as well as in the extraction of coal, oil and gas.
+The energy sector is responsible for 10% of global water withdrawals, largely for cooling in thermal and nuclear power generation.
+Further water resources are required in the extraction of coal, oil and gas.
 And the dynamic expansion of food grain production in Asia over the last 40 years – often described as the “green revolution” – has been achieved through modern farming methods which require high input of water.
 The globalisation of meat and dairy-based diets further adds to the water dependency of agriculture.

 The consequence of these trends has been the over-extraction of freshwater and pollution of surface water that together create scarcity.
 Surface waters are polluted by run-off of chemicals used in farming and by untreated industrial and household wastewater in cities.
 This is an acute problem in less developed countries where environmental and sanitation regulations remain inadequate or unenforced.

-Population growth acts as a catalyst on all of these drivers of water scarcity.
+Population growth adds fuel to all of these drivers of water scarcity.
 Most of the world’s population growth will occur in the cities of developing countries, many of which are already logistically overwhelmed by unregulated slum development.
 Whilst cities were often founded in proximity to good freshwater supplies, the benevolence of nature rarely extends to megacity concentrations of over ten million people.
 The World Bank has warned that water availability in cities could be reduced by as much as two thirds by 2050.

 This rising pressure will be most acute in the energy and food sectors.
 The World Resources Institute estimates that global food production must rise by 69% between 2006 and 2050.

-World primary energy demand will increase by one third between 2011 and 2035, according to the International Energy Agency.
+World primary energy demand will increase by 30% by 2040, according to the 2016 Outlook published by the International Energy Agency.
 Despite the emergence of renewable energy sources, dependence on traditional water-intensive mining and power generation is projected to rise in coming years.